-Officer in charge of human resources, Human Resources Division, Administration Division, Safety & Health Department, Manager of Health Management Center in each site, the workers' union Sports & Wellness Project Promotion Office, Health Insurance Society, industrial physicians, health and HR Group in the Works, staff in charge of Kenkatsu!
-Health Management Center, Safety & Environment Group in the Works, the workers' union
+Officer in charge of human resources, Human Resources Division, Administration Division, Safety & Health Department, Manager of Health Management Center in each site, the workers' union

+Sports & Wellness Project Promotion Office, Health surance Society, industrial physicians, health and

+HR Group in the Works, staff in charge of Kenkatsu!
+Health Management Center, Safety & Environment

-Sumitomo Electric has set a target value for each of the following four indicators to be achieved by fiscal 2022 and promotes the health development of employees through two approaches, namely the continuous implementation and dissemination of the Kenkatsu! activities (population approach) and the enhancement of instructions given to individual employees by industrial health staff
+Sumitomo Electric has set a target value for each of the following four indicators to be achieved by fiscal 2022 and promotes the health development of employees through two approaches, namely the continuous implementation and dissemination of the Kenkatsu! activities (population approach) and the enhancement of instructions given to individual employees by industrial health staff (high-risk approach).
+While all of the indicators are mostly showing improvements, we will continuously aim to enhance the activities.